Colfax County War: War

-A notorious gunfighter by the name of Clay Allison threw his hat with the settlers.
-In 1874, while having dinner, Allison shot and killed assassin Chunk Colbert.
-Later that year, Allison formed a mob who apprehended Cruz Vega, before torturing him and hanging him by a pole.
-The Vega family mourned Cruz's death, and his uncle Francisco swore to avenge him by killing Allison.
-On November 1, Griego managed to trap and confront Allison in the saloon of the St. James Hotel.
+On June 1875, Francisco "Pancho" Griego, one of the leaders among the Hispanic settlers, was involved in a gunfight with several soldiers of the 6th cavalry.
+Griego was at the St. James Hotel dealing cards with soldiers when a dispute over money resulted in Griego drawing a pistol and a bowie knife.
+As the soldiers fled, Griego fired, killing Private Shien and wounding two others.
+Griego and his family was said to have been blackmailed in exchange for the dropping of the charges.
+Griego's nephew, Cruz Vega, was later implicated in the murder of Reverend Franklin J. Tolby, a staunch ally of the settlers opposing the Maxwell Land Grant Company, on September 14, 1875.
+Later that year, Allison formed a mob who apprehended Cruz Vega and hanged him on a pole.
+The Vega family mourned Cruz's death, and his uncle Francisco Griego, swore revenge.
+On November 1, 1875, Griego managed to trap and confront Allison in the saloon of the St. James Hotel.
 As Griego drew his pistol, Allison drew faster and shot Griego twice in the chest, killing him.
 Days later, Allison was charged with the murder but after an inquiry, the charge was dropped and the shooting was ruled as self-defense.
 Company gang members retaliated by conducting night-time raids on the settlers, destroying their property as well as murdering those who fought back.